mdonoughe/rosbridge/README.md

 You can use jsfile(default is 'ros.js') to make the ros.js file visible at 'http://localhost:9090/ros.js', or set it to '' to make it disappear.

+Parameters are now referenced as ~param instead of /brown/rosbridge/param.
+This means that you can easily set params in roslaunch like you'd expect.

 ## Example

 I'm using the following configuration with roslaunch to host a web application